 One night I sent my resume to KPMG and the next day got a call for an interview.
 After 3 rounds of interview, I received an offer and joined them in October 2014.

-The reason I wanted to join KPMG was that I knew someone who worked there and would always travel to different countries on international assignments.
-And the funny part was I thought that everyone working in KPMG gets to travel on international assignments!
-However, later I came to know that it wasn’t the case.
+And the funny part – I thought that everyone working at KPMG gets to travel on international assignments!
+However, later I got to know that it wasn’t the case.

 Whatever you call it luck or desire, I was hired to be a part of a team which was working with a big client and involved frequent international travel.

 I mostly traveled to countries in Africa like Kenya, Tanzania, Niger, Gabon, Zambia, and DRC.

 I find working with people from different countries and background helpful as it enhances your people skills and gives you a different perspective of looking at things.